 Northern Tier offers wilderness canoeing expeditions in Northern Minnesota, Northwestern Ontario and Northeastern Manitoba through three canoe bases.
 All trips are fully outfitted and provisioned.
 A highly trained staff member, called an Interpreter, accompanies all crews on their trek.

-In 2014 our age requirements will change.
-All participants in 2014 must be age 14 by the time they arrive at Northern Tier OR have graduated from the 8th grade and be age 13 by the time they arrive.
+All participants must be age 14 by the time they arrive at Northern Tier OR have graduated from the 8th grade and be age 13 by the time they arrive.

 Ely, MN - Charles L Sommers Canoe Base